talon55/Health-Timeline/README.md

 ####Sorting episodes on the index doesn't list user-owned episodes first
 Database-side fixes to this will probably involve a second query which will introduce extra overhead.
 Consider server-side or client-side fixes

-####Don't show revoke option in view if current user doesn't have any shared users

-####Revoke episode share privileges on removal from share list